zaiisao/Documentation/en/Interactive Broadcast/join_live_ios.md

 title: Join a Channel
 description:
 platform: iOS
-updatedAt: Thu Dec 13 2018 16:46:39 GMT+0000 (UTC)
+updatedAt: Thu Dec 13 2018 22:16:58 GMT+0000 (UTC)
 ---
 # Join a Channel
-Before joining the channel, ensure that you have finished preparing the development environment.
-See [Integrate the SDK](../../en/Interactive%20Broadcast/ios_video.md) for more information.
+Before joining the channel, ensure that you prepared the development environment.
+See [Integrate the SDK](../../en/Interactive%20Broadcast/ios_video.md).

 ## Implementation